RosettaCommons/documentation/ConfChangeMover.md

 ### Soluble Proteins
 For soluble proteins, the 'score3' scoring function can be used.
+A tutorial on modeling a conformational change with distance restraints can be found here https://www.rosettacommons.org/demos/latest/public/confchangemover_soluble/README

 ### Membrane Proteins
 For membrane proteins, the centroid scoring function used in the CCM benchmark is reported below: